Baby, It's Cold Outside

 But even if we did - even if Lady Anne’s big book of advice just had stuff about remembering to buy Christmas gifts for the servants and remembering to host a ball at the end of every harvest and what to serve there and who to invite, none of it ought to be a shock to Elizabeth.
 It would all be what her mother did, on a smaller scale, at Longbourn: hosting guests, managing a household, and managing a family’s relationships.
 We don’t see much evidence that Mrs. Bennet was very good at this, but that’s the thing - she didn’t really need to be.
 She had a housekeeper for the hard parts.
 Elizabeth will have even more help.

 I can buy Elizabeth being a little overwhelmed regardless, of course.
-Going to single life to married life would have been a significant change for a young woman like her; observing your mother is not the same as doing the work yourself.
+Going from single life to married life would have been a significant change for a young woman like her; observing your mother is not the same as doing the work yourself.
 But none of it should have been a shock to her; she knew what being married meant.
-Like the previous chapter, this strikes me as Berdoll feeling an Americanish ambivalence about her characters’ class privilege, leading her to overstate the responsibilities of their lives, without wanting to give up the wish-fulfillment of letting the two main characters have nothing but free time for sex and self-indulgence.
+Like the previous chapter, this strikes me as Berdoll feeling an Americanish ambivalence about her characters’ class positions, leading her to overstate the responsibilities of their lives, without wanting to give up the wish-fulfillment of letting the two main characters have nothing but free time for sex and self-indulgence.
 So we hear that they have so much to do, but we never really see them doing any of it, because if we did we might think - rightly - that it doesn’t sound so onerous at all.

 That’s just some of what’s wrong with this chapter, though.
 The big thing is this: